 A fundamental problem in coding theory is that of determining the maximum length of a code with $k$, $q$, and $S(\G)$ fixed.
 To this end, we make the following definition.

-\begin{definition} We shall denote by $m^{s}_t(k,q)$ the maximum length of an (non-degenerate) $[n,k,d]_q$ A$^s$MDS code $\G$ such that $\G^\perp$ is an A$^t$MDS code.
-If $t$ is of no consequence, we shall simply write $m^{s}(k,q)$.
+\begin{definition} We shall denote by $m^{s}_t(k,q)$ the maximum length of a (non-degenerate) $[n,k,d]_q$ A$^s$MDS code $\G$ such that $\G^\perp$ is an A$^t$MDS code.
+If $t$ is not restricted, we shall simply write $m^{s}(k,q)$.
 In keeping with the standard notation, in the special cases $s=0$, and $s=t=1$ these parameters shall be denoted $m(k,q)$, and $m'(k,q)$ respectively. \end{definition}

 Investigations into the bounds on $m^s_t(k,q)$ initially focused on codes of small defect.
 In particular, the case $s=0$ has received much attention by way of the Main Conjecture on MDS codes (see Section \ref{subsec: MDS Codes}).
-The focus of the current work is on codes of defect $s>0$. \\ For $s=1$, there is the work of De Boer \cite{MR1409442}, as well as that of Dodunekov and Landjev \cite{MR1755411,MR1358272} provide the following.
+The focus of the current work is on codes of defect $s>0$.
+For $s=1$, De Boer \cite{MR1409442} and Dodunekov and Landjev \cite{MR1755411,MR1358272} provide the following.

 \begin{proposition}[\cite{MR1409442}, Thm.
 8; \cite{MR1358272}, Prop.
 6.2] If $q>3$ and $k\ge 3$ then $m^1(k,q)\le 2q+k-2$. \end{proposition}